guergabo/TravelCrawl/README.md

 ### Interaction
 ______________________________
+User Capabilities
 ```
-User has the option of selecting an origin, destination, departure date, and return date.
+User has the option of selecting flights based on:
+- Origin Location
+- Destination
+- Departure Date
+- Return Date

-This will display a table of flight options and the user has the ability to select a flight and be redirected to check out.
+This will display a table of flights based on the query and the user has the ability to select a flight and be redirected to check out by clicking the "Buy Now" Icon.

 The interactive and presentation technologies used were Django version 3.1.4.
 ```